bboc/s3-for-one/src/s3-for-one.md

 ## Personal Retrospectives ##

 A personal retrospective is a session where you reflect on either a certain period of time or a finished project or experiment in order to identify patterns and discover growing edges as well as possible improvements.
 A retrospective usually has 5 phases:

-1. **setting the stage**: review your notes from the last retrospective on what you wanted to improve [^if you have any notes], tune in to the subject of the retrospective, get in the mood for reflection
+1. **Setting the stage**: review your notes from the last retrospective on what you wanted to improve [^if you have any notes], tune in to the subject of the retrospective, get in the mood for reflection
-2. **gather data**: review your logbook or diary, maybe sketch out a timeline with the most important events to jog your memory
+2. **Gather data**: review your logbook or diary, maybe sketch out a timeline with the most important events to jog your memory
-3. **generate insights**: make a list of the patterns, anomalies and tensions you recognized when gathering data
+3. **Generate insights**: make a list of the patterns, anomalies and tensions you recognized when gathering data
-4. **decide what to do**: pick the top three items from your list and decide what to do about each of them.
+4. **Decide what to do**: pick the top three items from your list and decide what to do about each of them.
 Sometimes the result will be a task or an action you can do right on the spot, sometimes you will schedule it for later, and sometimes you will simply update a driver, strategy or experiment.
 Take a look at the rest of your list, maybe there’s one or two things you want to add to your *tension backlog* (explained in more detail in Part 4 - Navigate via Tensions).
 There’s no need to keep everything, the important stuff will inevitably come back.
-5. **close the retrospective**: Do a quick review of the retrospective, what did you achieve in this retrospective, what can you improve next time?
+5. **Close the retrospective**: Do a quick review of the retrospective, what did you achieve in this retrospective, what can you improve next time?

 For each of the phases, there are many different ideas and formats, which will probably be discussed in a later version of this guide.